Weblab-nl/RESTClient/README.md

 WebLab B.V. - RESTClient
 ==================================

 This library will help you implement REST APIs faster.
-There is a base class which
+Just add an adapter that implements the interface, set the base URL and you are good to go.
+It's shipped with an OAuth adapter.

 Installation